SilkRose/Pony/archive/blogs/census-consensus.md

 The first commit of the repository was done on December 14th at 10:01 PM.
 There are 561 total commits in the repository, with 514 of them being from before the event took place.
 3 commits were done while the event was live.

 At the time of the event there were around 6,500 lines of Rust code.
-Now, with most of the site being made public and read-only [COMPOUND MODIFIER], the code has 4,700 lines of Rust.
+Now, with most of the site being made public and read-only, the code has 4,700 lines of Rust.
 There is also about 700 lines of CSS, about 50 lines of JavaScript, and around 240 lines of both SQL files and Markdown files.

 (Insert charts and graphs here.)

 ## Event Feedback

-Many users left interesting feedback on the site; [COMMA SPLICE.
-I SHOULD LIKE TO ONCE AGAIN RECOMMEND THAT YOU LOOK INTO COMMA SPLICES AND THE PROPER COORDINATION OF INDEPENDENT CLAUSES] I'd like to showcase some of my favorites.
+Many users left interesting feedback on the site; I'd like to showcase some of my favorites.

 ### [AtomicGlow](https://www.fimfiction.net/user/90142/)
 > Dear Princess Twilight Sparkle.
 I will not pay taxes, no matter how many guards you send, and especially not if they identify themselves as 'Census Officers' and lack the basic ability to avoid net traps.